Can MediSave Be Used For Root Canal Treatment?

 Conclusion

 While MediSave may not cover routine or non-surgical dental treatments, it may be used for certain surgical root canal procedures when specific conditions are met.
+This briefly sums up your query of "Can MediSave be used for root canal treatment".
+However, eligibility is a concern.

 If you're unsure whether your case qualifies, the first step is to schedule a consultation at a MediSave-accredited dental clinic.
 A qualified dentist will: